-In this blog, we will be diving into some things you should look out for to ensure that your design is efficient, cost-effective and ready to be machined!
+In this article, we will be diving into some things you should look out for to ensure that your design is efficient, cost-effective and ready to be machined!
+It serves as the foundational chapter in our comprehensive Ultimate Guide to CNC Machining.

 Having narrow regions (tight gaps between features) that are deep limit the tool sizes that can be used, forcing manufacturers to use long, small diameter tools which are more prone to chatter and breakage.
 This not only increases machining time but also reduces part quality.